Destinations

 France

+In Spring 2024 I ran two tours to the eastern and central areas of the Loire Valley, visiting Muscadet, Coteaux du Layon, Chinon, Touraine and Vouvray.
 In 2023 we returned to Southern Burgundy, focusing on the Cote Châlonnaise, the Mâconnais and Beaujolais, following the success of the three tours I ran in 2022.
-We also visit the Southern Rhone Valley, and Alsace.
+We also visited Alsace.

 Italy

 In 2019 I ran two tours to Friuli-Venezia Giulia, a true ‘jewel in the crown’ of Italy.
-In 2017 I ran a tour to Tuscany, which we had previously visited in 2004 and 2005.
 In 2016 we visited Puglia, in the heel of Italy, and in 2015 we visited Umbria.
 In 2010 we visited Verona, from where we explored the Veneto and Valpolicella.

 Spain